 It’s darn near impossible (and incredibly frustrating) to clean a messy room when you have piles of random stuff in your way.

-Before you get started, turn on your favorite upbeat music or your favorite podcast to motivate you to get going!
+Before you start to clean a messy room, turn on your favorite upbeat music or your favorite podcast to motivate you to get going!

 Take out the trash

 Start cleaning your messy room by grabbing a garbage bag.
 Go through the room from corner to corner and throw out anything you don’t want or need – food wrappers, water bottles, receipts and other paperwork, packaging from new purchases – all of it!

 After you’ve picked up all the trash you can find, place the bag just outside of the room you’re cleaning so you have somewhere to place any other garbage you generate while cleaning.

 Put things back where they belong